-How to use the NORMSINV function in Google Sheets to find inverse standard normal distribution for a given probability value.
+The NORMSINV function in Google Sheets calculates the inverse standard normal distribution for a given probability value.

 What is the NORMSINV function in Google sheets?

 NORMSINV function is a Google Sheets function that calculates the inverse standard normal distribution for a given probability value (usually, this is a value that can be obtained using NORMDIST, another Google Sheets function).
-This might really sound like a handful, so let’s take a look at some of the basics.
+This might really sound like a handful, so let’s take a look at some of the basics of normsinv formula.

 What is a normal distribution?